 How do toddlers start to learn their ABCs?
 Below are some of the fun things we enjoyed doing to promote this new-found interest.

 Let’s Start with Your NAME! to Learn Your ABCs

 You don’t have to start with the letter Aa and move your way through the alphabet when introducing letters.
 I prefer starting with the letters in your child’s name.
 After all, you can’t find a better word that your child can connect to.

 Display your child’s name in his/her bedroom.
 Each of my kids has their name hung in their bedroom.
 Initially, this was done to personalize and decorate the room.
 However, it has turned into a wonderful learning tool.
 Since the time they were babies, my husband and I would point to the letters and sing or say each one as entertainment.
-My 2 year-old can now point and say them on his own.
-He especially likes to use a flashlight to shine on each letter.
+My 2 year-old could point and say them on his own.
+He especially liked to use a flashlight to shine on each letter.

 He also quickly learned about Mm for Mama, Dd for Dada and Nn for his little brother Nana.

 So, now that you have some letters selected to start with, what should you do next?
 Keep reading for some great ideas.